 Just glue some clothespins onto the Christmas sign to hold the numbers and glue a few decorative touches like bells, bows, snowflakes. etc.

 Another idea is to place the sign on your fridge and turn the numbers into magnets.
-The easiest way to do that is to laminate the numbers and a stick magnets on the back.
+The easiest way to do that is to laminate the numbers and stick magnets on the back.